Foreign Languages for Kids Spanish

 Parents can assign particular activities to students if they wish, but it is fine to let them work independently straight through all the activities.

-Parents need to evaluate students’ recorded oral responses.
-The Overview tab on the left of the parent’s dashboard lists all of the student’s activities, and parents can readily see which ones have oral responses.
-Clicking on the activity brings up suggested answers, tools for evaluation (indicating the level of mastery), and the option of sending the student a written or oral comment via the program’s messaging feature.
+In the past, parents needed to evaluate students’ recorded oral responses, but a new option also allows students to self-evaluate.
+With either option, both audio and text answers are available for the evaluator.
+If parents are evaluating, they can send the student a written or oral comment via the program’s messaging feature.
 Providing oral practice is the biggest challenge for programs such as this because voice recognition software is usually not good at evaluating children’s responses when they are just learning a new language.
-Giving parents the tools to do this seems a very practical way to solve the problem.
+So giving parents and students the tools to evaluate oral responses seems a very practical way to solve that problem.

 Summary